doppelgrau/esp32-f9p-io-board/README.md

 - Arduino headers for the F9P (uart 1 of the F9P connected)
 - Serial interfaces
     - one uart (IO13/14) on the Arduino headers for the F9P
-    - one uart (IO0/2) next to the arduino headers on two pins (J2) for the new simpleRTK2Blight
+    - one uart (IO0/2) next to the arduino headers on two pins (J2) for the new simpleRTK2Blight.
+Since the two pins have a special meaning during boot, pulling RX to GND during startup results in the ESP going into programming mode.
     - one uart (IO15/16) for RS232 on the D-Sub connector J16
     - one uart (IO1/3) on the USB-Uart converter (J14) - Also supports programming with "RTS/DTR"
 - I2C (IO32/35)